wewefel/Sustainability_Webscraper/README.md

 It utilizes various tools including Beautiful Soup for scraping, NLTK for text processing, and a BERT model for text classification.

 ### Features
-- **Custom Google Search**: Leverages Google's Custom Search JSON API to retrieve relevant URLs based on the query.
+- **Custom Bing Search API**: Leverages Bing's Custom Search JSON API to retrieve relevant URLs based on the query.
 - **Content Filtering**: Excludes URLs that are from the company's official website or contain undesirable paths (e.g., downloads or lists).
 - **Concurrency**: Uses `ThreadPoolExecutor` for concurrent scraping, enhancing the speed and efficiency of data collection.
 - **Text Classification**: Employs a BERT-based model to classify sentences that are likely related to environmental or sustainability claims.